 Support persons are allowed to go with any person with a disability while they are obtaining services from the School.
 Some services, such as meetings with regard to students, should be considered private and confidential.
 If a person with a disability uses a support person and is attending a confidential meeting or interview, the person with the disability may need to provide permission for the support person to attend.
 This permission should be documented in writing or as appropriate.

 Always direct your attention to the person with the disability, rather than the support person.
 As always, take your cues from the person with the disability to understand how to best meet their needs.

 Trafalgar Castle School is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
-We are committed to meeting the needs of people with disabilities in a timely manner, and will do so meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act and by preventing and removing barriers to accessibility where feasible.
+We are committed to meeting the needs of people with disabilities in a timely manner, and will do so meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act and by preventing and removing barriers to accessibility.